slatedocs/slate/source/includes/reference/_recipients.md

 ]

 ```
 Fetch list of your recipient accounts.
-Filter by currency and/or by user profile Id.
+Filter by currency and/or user profile Id.
 This list does not currently support pagination.
 Therefore if you have very many recipient accounts defined in your business profile then please filter by currency to ensure a reasonable response time.